SnoW-099/Rez/README.md

 ### SYSTEM OVERVIEW
 Rez is a high-performance infrastructure for Discord, engineered with a focus on absolute minimalism and technical efficiency.
 The system operates on a **Liquid Black** architecture, prioritizing low-latency response times and a seamless user experience.

-### CURRENT STATUS: ACTIVE BETA
-The project is currently in a **Beta** stage.
-Core modules are operational, but the system undergoes continuous optimization.
-Features and security protocols are subject to real-time updates to ensure maximum stability.

 ### TECHNICAL SPECIFICATIONS
 * **Core Engine:** Modular Python-based architecture optimized for high-concurrency environments.